prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 Although it may seem a bit too bland, the company is focusing on a less distracting design.
 The point of a nice monitor is to keep your eyes glued to the screen, not the accessories and unnecessary bling around it.

-BenQ placed the bezel buttons on the front of the montior.
-They glow white white when the display is in use, and a nice light amber while on standby.
+BenQ placed the bezel buttons on the front of the monitor.
+They glow white when the display is in use, and a nice light amber while on standby.
 If you are not a fan of the lighting, it can be disabled or adjusted in the [OSD](http://whatis.techtarget.com/definition/on-screen-display-OSD).
 On the left side of the cabinet, BenQ has provided two USB 3.0 slots for additional data accessories and audio jacks to suit your listening devices.

 This monitor even has a headphone hanger that pops out and retracts.
 At more than 7cm long, this is a lovely and convenient addition to the XL2730.
 This monitor fills in the gap between price and performance, providing gamers with a competition-grade display and a quick 1ms response time.